What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 What are the three phases of the SBIR/STTR Program?

 The SBIR Program is structured in three phases.
 For all phases, it is important to carefully read the specific agency, component or institute’s instructions in the current solicitation since there are agency-to-agency differences (and even component-to-component differences in some agencies like Dept. of Defense).
-Even if you have previously applied for SBIR/STTR funding, 2012 reauthorization legislation has resulted in program changes affecting key provisions such as funding levels, duration of the projects and follow-on funding options (among others), so heed the CURRENT instructions for each individual agency.
+Even if you have previously applied for SBIR/STTR funding, changes can occur so heed the CURRENT instructions for each individual agency.

 Can a firm go directly to a Phase II award without having to compete for Phase I?